DanielOrourke02/Password-Generator/README.md

 > You need G++ Installed to compile this tool.
 Or dowmload the pre compiled exe from the latest release

- - clone the repository `git clone https://github.com/DanielJones02/Password-Generator` or download the latest release
+ - clone the repository `git clone https://github.com/DanielJones02/Password-Generator` or download the compiled exe

- - `cd Password-Generator`

- - Now `execute compile.bat`

- - From there `execute run.bat` or `./pswdgen`
+ - Build the project in visual studio (release, x86)

 # TODO: